Autism Secondary Data Analysis Research (Autism SDAR)

 Description

-The Health Resources and Services Administration (HRSA) is forecasting a grant opportunity titled "Autism Secondary Data Analysis Research (Autism SDAR)" aimed at supporting applied research to enhance health outcomes for children and adolescents with Autism and other Developmental Disabilities (DD).
-The initiative focuses on analyzing existing databases and administrative records to improve the quality, efficiency, and accessibility of healthcare services for this population.
-With an estimated total program funding of $480,000 and an expected eight awards, interested applicants, including public and private entities, research centers, and community organizations, can reach out to Sibil Varghese at AutismSDAR@hrsa.gov or (224) 448-9950 for further information.
-The synopsis is expected to be posted on October 8, 2024, with applications closing on January 6, 2025, and project start dates anticipated for July 1, 2025.
+The Health Resources and Services Administration (HRSA) is offering a federal grant opportunity titled "Autism Secondary Data Analysis Research (Autism SDAR)" aimed at supporting applied research to improve health outcomes for children and adolescents with autism and other developmental disabilities.
+This program encourages the analysis of existing databases or administrative records to enhance the quality, efficiency, and accessibility of healthcare services.
+With an estimated total program funding of $480,000, HRSA expects to award up to eight grants, each with a two-year performance period, and applications are due by February 25, 2025.
+Interested applicants can contact Sibil Varghese at AutismSDAR@hrsa.gov for further information.

 Point(s) of Contact